xinux-org/.github/README.md

 # About

 This repository is a collection of files and documentation like the README, LICENSE, and CONTRIBUTING files.
-It is meant to be used as a template for new repositories in the Kolyma's Network.
+It is meant to be used to keep important documents in a single place or serve as a template for new repositories documents in the Xinux'es Network.

 ## License